Prisoner and offender rehabilitation

 Offenders are assessed for program involvement after they have been sentenced.

 Programs for violent offenders

 - Violence Prevention Program - a high-intensity program approximately ten months in duration.

 - Living Without Violence Program - a moderate intensity approximately four months in duration.

 Domestic and family violence program

 A program designed for male offenders with an identified history of violence and abuse against female intimate partners.
-The program helps offenders take responsibility for their behaviors, and understand the impact of their violent or abusive behaviour on their relationships.
+The program helps offenders take responsibility for their behaviours, and understand the impact of their violent or abusive behaviour on their relationships.

 A partnership is in place with the Women’s Safety Services SA to offer support to both current and former partners of offenders who participate in this program.

 Programs for sexual offenders